Extrinsic -vs- Intrinsic Asthma

 Rackemann believed a common cause of intrinsic asthma was colds, and treating the asthma was as simple as avoiding getting a cold.
 One suggested remedy here was vaccination.2 Other than colds, he suggested sinus infections, chronic sinusitis, teeth infections, gum infections, and throat infections, as probable causes of asthma.
 The likely treatment would be treatment of the infection, or avoiding it altogether.
 1,2,4

-Nasal polyps was a probable cause, and treatment was removal of polyps.
+Nasal polyps were a probable cause, and treatment was removal of polyps.
 Gastrointestinal irritation was also a probable cause, and treatment was finding what was causing the trouble and resolving that.
 He also described nervous asthma as a subgroup of intrinsic asthma, and the treatment was treating the person as a whole.
 1,2

 He described it as nonseasonal, more likely to become chronic, and said it is usually diagnosed in adulthood.
 The treatment of intrinsic asthma involved treatment of the internal cause.
 For example, treating the infection, removal of polyps, resolving croup or learning what’s causing gastrointestinal irritation and resolving that.